 Here’s the thing.
 People don’t like talking with random people, and when they know it’s a sales call, they would rather ignore it.

 However, a text message that offers value will take just a few seconds to read and elicit a response.
 A text message is a great way to engage a client, and then you can transition the conversation into a phone call.

-Ben’s seller is a Lieutenant Commander in the Navy.
-Certainly, a very busy person with no time to jump on a call with a stranger.
-So, sending the text broke through all the clutter and got her to respond and give Ben the listing.
+Ben’s seller happened to be a Lieutenant Commander in the Navy.
+That means she's likely a busy person with no time to jump on a call with a stranger.
+Sending the text broke through all the clutter and got her to respond and give Ben the listing.